ansible/ansible.github.com/rst/bestpractices.rst

 Always Mention State
 ++++++++++++++++++++

-The 'state' parameter is optional to a lot of modules.
-Whether state=present or state=absent, it's always best to leave that parameter in your playbooks to make it clear, especially as some modules support additional states.
+The ``state`` parameter is optional to a lot of modules.
+Whether ``state=present`` or ``state=absent``, it's always best to leave that parameter in your playbooks to make it clear, especially as some modules support additional states.

 Group By Roles
 ++++++++++++++

 A system can be in multiple groups.
 See :doc:`patterns`.
-Having groups named after things like 'webservers' and 'dbservers' is repeated in the examples because it's a very powerful concept.
+Having groups named after things like *webservers* and *dbservers* is repeated in the examples because it's a very powerful concept.

 This allows playbooks to target machines based on role, as well as to assign role specific variables using the group variable system.